7 Natural Tick Remedies That Work in 2026

 4) Eucalyptus Oil

-Eucalyptus oil is known as an effective tick repeller and killer.
-It also has a citrusy refreshing smell!
-Mix 4 ounces of purified or distilled water to a small spray bottle along with 20 drops of eucalyptus essential oil.
-(Note: Eucalyptus oil must be diluted before application.)
-Shake before using and spray on your skin, pant cuffs, and shoes.
-Diluted eucalyptus is also safe for use on dogs.
-You may soak your dog’s collar overnight and let it dry to help ward off ticks.
+Eucalyptus oil is a known tick repeller and killer, and the scent is fresh and citrusy on the way out.
+Mix 4 ounces of purified or distilled water with 20 drops of eucalyptus essential oil in a small spray bottle.
+(Eucalyptus oil must be diluted before application.)
+Shake before each spray.
+Hit your skin, pant cuffs, and shoes.
+Diluted eucalyptus is also safe for dogs.
+Soak a dog’s collar in the mix overnight, let it dry, and the scent wards off ticks for several days.

 5) Cedar Oil Spray

 Cedar oil is a non-toxic, natural tick and insect repellent.
-It can be sprayed directly on clothing and skin.
-It is safe for use on humans and pets.
-Not only does cedar oil repel ticks and other irritating insects, but it kills them.
-Cedar oil spray can be purchased online and at most pet stores and big-box retailers.
-You can also make your own!
-Mix four ounces of distilled or boiled water, witch hazel, and 30-50 drops of cedar oil in a spray bottle.
-Add lavender or vanilla for a sweet for an additional sweet smell.
-Cedar oil spray can be applied to clothes, skin, as well as on plants.
+It can be sprayed directly on clothing and skin, and it is safe for use on humans and pets.
+Cedar oil does not only repel ticks.
+It also kills them on contact.
+Pre-mixed cedar oil sprays are sold online, at most pet stores, and at big-box retailers.
+To make your own: combine 4 ounces of distilled or boiled water with witch hazel and 30 to 50 drops of cedar oil in a spray bottle.
+Add a few drops of lavender or vanilla for a sweeter scent.
+Cedar oil spray can be applied to clothes, skin, and plants along the yard perimeter.

 6) Oregano Oil